-Started to share alerts with the Bay Area’s workforce, the Spare the Air Employer Program helps employees participate in air quality improvement efforts year round.
+Sharing alerts and clean air tips with the Bay Area’s workforce, the Spare the Air Employer Program helps employees participate in air quality improvement efforts year round.
 The Employer Program is voluntary and participation does not satisfy the requirements of the Bay Area Commuter Benefits Program.
 For information about compliance, view the Air District's Commuter Benefits Program web page.

 Bay Area employers are also encouraged to sign the Cut the Commute Pledge and commit to voluntarily including a formalized telework policy that extends remote work options by at least 25 percent for employees whose work requirements allow for that flexibility.
 Employers also commit to include a formalized remote work policy as a component of their employee benefits package to improve air quality and quality of life for all Bay Area residents.

 Afikomen Judaica, Berkeley

 Applied Survey Research, San Jose